kth-cdate-courses/DD2480-CI/README.md

 2. Run `pnpm install` in the `status-site` folder
 3. Create a personal access token with access to changing commit status (has to be available as `GH_API_TOKEN`).
 This can be done by exporting the environment variable before running the server.
 4. Start ngrok with `ngrok http 8001`
 5. Start server by entering the ContinuousIntegrationServer.java file and run it from visualCode.
 This will start the server.
+Make sure to be in the root directory while running this as the path will be important.
 6. To enable deployment through the `deploy.sh` the file must be marked as executable.
 This can be done by running `chmod +x deploy.sh` in the root folder.